-Specification PERC S150 Maximum number of physical disks supported 8 Maximum number of virtual disks supported 30 NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.
-Maximum number of virtual disks supported from a single disk group 8 NOTE: PERC S150 does not restrict the creation of 8 virtual disks per disk group.
-It allows you to create upto 30 virtual disks.
-Minimum virtual disk (VD) size 10 GB NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
+Table 4.
+Virtual disk specifications for PERC 3130 with SATA configuration Specification PERC S150 Maximum number of physical disks supported 8 Maximum number of virtual disks supported 30 NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.
+Maximum number of virtual disks supported from a single disk group 8 NOTE: Maximum number of virtual disks can exceed more than 8 from a single disk group as there is no constraint from PERC S150.
+Minimum virtual disk (VD) size 10 GB